 |No greater than Minimal risk and procedure fits under an expedited review category

-- Blood draw (minimal amount as required by expedited category) from needle stick or peripheral catheter
+- Blood draw (minimal amount as required by expedited category) from finger stick, heal stick or venipuncture.

 - physical exam